Howard H. Rainey

 Howard H. Rainey (August 21, 1927 – May 11, 2021) was an American politician.
 He served as a Democratic member of the Georgia House of Representatives.

 Life and career

 Rainey was born in Crisp County, Georgia.
 He attended Cordele High School and Georgia Southwestern State University.

 In 1961, Rainey was elected to the Georgia House of Representatives.
-He resigned in 1989 and was succeeded by Johnny Wilson Floyd.
+He resigned in 1989 and was succeeded by Johnny W. Floyd.

 Rainey died in May 2021, at the age of 93.